dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/distillation_document.md

 A Distillation Document typically focuses on Domain Distillation, as does this one.
 However the Core Subdomains of quizzes-tutor are highly related with aspects of development distributability, therefore, there will be considerations on Domain Model Integrity.

-Marked with spoiler tags are some mentions to the SAD, with useful considerations and references in the light of Domain Model Integrity and Domain Large-Scale Structure.
+Marked with spoiler tags are some mentions to the SAD, with useful considerations and references in the light of Domain Model Integrity, Domain Distillation and Domain Large-Scale Structure.

 >Before reading it's recommended to read the [Decomposition View](module_view_decomposition_view.md) for more on the semantic meaning of each module.